Plus, 3 ways to use picture books to build social-emotional literacy

 The bottom line is that babies – and even older children – don’t know why they feel the way they do and they don’t know what the feelings they sense in their bodies are called unless we help them work it out.

-So how do children learn emotional regulation skills?
+How do children learn emotion regulation skills?

 As we’ve seen, children learn to regulate their emotions as part of the overall development of emotional literacy.